Last updated on January 22nd, 2019 at 01:00 am

 Every quarter I go back to my last 3 months checking what’s happened in my Social environments.

-Have I been using the best travel hashtags for Instagram?
-And what about Twitter?
-How can I improve my work and my reach?
+Have I been using the best travel hashtags in 2018 for Instagram?
+How can I improve my work and my reach in 2019?

-In the last quarter I have been quite happy with the increased number of followers, follow-up and views.
-I fact I was honestly extremely surprised about the results.
+In the last quarter, I have been quite happy with the increased number of followers, follow-up and views.
+I fact I was honestly extremely surprised by the results.

-I think I was able to engage people on Instagram and Twitter thanks to a profound analysis of the top travel hashtags.
+I think I was able to engage with new people on Instagram in 2018 thanks to a better use of the top travel hashtags.

-In fact I sometimes noticed how people commenting and reposting, or retweeting, my work was not actually following me directly but they arrived at my feed thanks to my choice of travel hashtags.
+In fact, I sometimes noticed that the people commenting and reposting my work were not actually following me directly but they arrived at my feed thanks to my choice of travel hashtags.

 The one that gives me more follow-up, I like to think.

-More followers are great however if there is no interaction (likes and comments) I always ask myself if I am doing a good job.
+More interaction (likes and comments).
 Receiving likes and/or comments help me to grow in my travel and photography work.
-Comments do not need to be only good, constructive critics help improving too!
+Comments do not need to be only good, constructive critics help to improve too!

-The best travel hashtags I usually add to a photo come from three subsets
+The best travel hashtags I usually add to a photo come from a result of this easy 3 step-by-step process

 The easy winner is, as expected, travel, and by a large margin.
 An interesting note to add to the list below is that travelling is both reported with double and single L.